iotexproject/iotex-bootstrap/README.md

 ## News

+- We have upgraded testnet to `v0.8.0`, which contains the upgrade of evm, so that developers are able to deploy the contract written in Solidity 0.5.0+.
+It's a hard fork that would happen at block height 699841.
+If people want to run the node for testnet, please pull the latest testnet genesis again, and restart the node with `v0.8.0` image.
 - `v0.7.3` is available. it's a compatible upgrade from `0.7.2`.
 - Please upgrade MainNet to v0.7.2.
 Delegates only need to restart the node with the docker image tagged `v0.7.2`.
-- TestNet is upgraded to v0.7.2.
-(2019-07-11)
-- TestNet is upgraded to v0.7.1 with a fix in API to sort actions on one address correctly.
-(2019-07-02)
-- TestNet is upgraded to v0.7.0.
-If you join the previous TestNet, you DO NOT need to clean up your local database.
-You only need to load the up-to-date genesis file again (`curl https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/master/genesis_testnet.yaml > $IOTEX_HOME/etc/genesis.yaml`), and restart the node with v0.7.0 docker image.
-(2019-06-27)

 ## Index